Rigaro/VRProEP/README.md

 # Platform versions in reseach papers

-## RA-L 2019 Paper
+## Transaction on Neural Systems and Rehabilitation Engineering 2020 Paper Submission
-The following platform and Unity versions were used for the experiments included in the paper submitted to IEEE Robotics and Automation Letters in 2019.
+The following platform and Unity versions were used for the experiments included in the paper submitted to IEEE Transaction on Neural Systems and Rehabilitation Engineering in 2020, titled *"Task-space Synergies for Reaching "*.

 - VRProEP Version: 0.4.
 Tag Link: https://github.com/Rigaro/VRProEP/releases/tag/0.4
 - Unity Version: 2018.3.8f1